Centers and Azumaya loci of finite $W$-algebras: Azumaya locus for

-We first collect up some facts on Slodowy slices (see \cite{Jan3}, \cite{Pre1} and \cite{Slo}).
-Recall the following assumption from \S\ref{GT hypotheses}. \begin{itemize} \item[(H4)] $p>3(\textsf{h}-1)$, where $\textsf{h}$ is the Coxeter number of $G$. \end{itemize} Recall that under the assumption (H4) the Jacobson-Marozov Theorem holds, which says, for every nilpotent element $e\in \ggg$ there exists an $\frak{sl}_2$-triple $\{e,h,f\}$ (cf. \cite[\S5.3-5.5]{Cart}).
+Recall that under the assumption $p\gg0$ the Jacobson-Marozov Theorem holds, which says, for every nilpotent element $e\in \ggg$ there exists an $\frak{sl}_2$-triple $(e,h,f)$ (cf. \cite[\S5.3-5.5]{Cart}).
 Furthermore, such an $\frak{sl}_2$-triple is unique up to the conjugation of $C_G(e)^\circ$ (cf. {\sl{ibid}}).
 Then we can set $\cs=e+\kkk$ with $\kkk:=\ker(\ad\,f)$, which is usually called the Slodowy slice through the adjoint orbit of $e$ (see \cite[\S7.4]{Slo}).
-Under (H4), associated with the nilpotent $e$, one can have the weighted Dynkin diagram $\Delta(e)$ (cf. \cite[\S5.6]{Cart}), as listed in \cite[Lemma 7.3.2]{Slo}.
+Moreover, associated with the nilpotent $e$, one can have the weighted Dynkin diagram $\Delta(e)$ (cf. \cite[\S5.6]{Cart}), as listed in \cite[Lemma 7.3.2]{Slo}.
 And two nilpotent elements lie in the same $G$-orbit if and only if they share the same Dynkin diagram (cf. \cite[\S5.6]{Cart}).
-The technique in the arguments of \cite[\S7.3-7.4]{Slo} is valid for our case (note that in \cite{Slo} there is a stronger requirement on $p$ which is zero or bigger than $4\textsf{h}-2$).
-In particular, \cite[Proposition 7.4.1 and Corollary 7.4.1]{Slo} are still true for our case.
+The technique in the arguments of \cite[\S7.3-7.4]{Slo} is valid for our case (note that in \cite{Slo} there is a weaker requirement on $p$ which is zero or bigger than $4\textsf{h}-2$, where $\textsf{h}$ is the Coxeter number of $G$).
+In particular, \cite[Proposition 7.4.1 and Corollary 7.4.1]{Slo} are true for our case.